Media portrayals of bisexuality

 The portrayals of bisexuality in the media reflect societal attitudes towards bisexuality in the existing media portrayals.
 Throughout history, numerous bisexual characters have appeared in television series, including cartoons, anime, video games and web series, along with literature, comics, radio, and other mediums.

-Bisexuality is a sexual orientation that refers to the romantic and/or sexual attraction towards people of more than one gender (historically towards men and women).
+Bisexuality is a sexual orientation that refers to the romantic or sexual attraction towards people of more than one gender.
 Bisexual characters have been featured in animation and anime for years.
 Despite this representation, "not all queer presentation" is created equal as one scholar noted, with representation of bisexual and transgender characters lagging behind lesbians and gay men in some respects, with this representation important in the U.S. political climate while GLAAD called for Hollywood to produce more films with LGBTQ characters.